Mahmoudiyah, Iraq: US invasion of Iraq 2003, Battle of Mahmoudiyah

 On April 13, 2003, elements of 3rd Platoon, A Co., 3/502 Infantry, 101st Airborne Division (AASLT), accompanied by a Pathfinder Team (101st ABN), a mobile heavy weapons support team (D Co.
 3/502 INF), and OH-58's from the 101st Combat Aviation Brigade moved to conduct clearance operations in Mahmoudiyah, Iraq.

 3rd Platoon moved from the north to south through town clearing all government structures and securing arms and ammunition that were left by Iraqi Military and Paramilitary elements.
 After detonating a large ordinance cache inside a buried bunker at the City Center Office, 3rd PLT was instructed to move all ordinance outside of town for further disposal due to falling debris hazard.
 Support Vehicles were reallocated and the 3rd PLT continued dismounted patrols through town in search of arms caches and any lingering paramilitary forces.

 3rd PLT moved on the Ba'ath Party Headquarters in the town.
 Upon entering the structure, a large cache of mortar and RPG ammunition was secured.
 The platoon began loading the ordinance in a HMMWV and secured the site.
 Gun Trucks from D Co., 3/502 INF, positioned themselves on the street outside the complex.

 The townspeople started to congregate in the intersection outside the building.
 Starting with a few and then building into nearly a thousand, the intersection was packed forcing the D Co.
 Soldiers to be surrounded and stranded in their vehicles.
 3rd PLT, A Co., did not have enough Soldiers on the ground to clear the intersection without undue escalation, so they pulled back into the walls of the Ba'ath Headquarters and continued to wait for the ordinance to be loaded.

 At some point, the Iraqi flag was lowered from the flagpole of the complex.
 Civilians, dismayed, began throwing rocks and other items periodically.
 Unknown to Coalition Forces, Syrian Paramilitary forces, hired by Saddam Hussein to harass Invasion Forces, were still operating in the town.
 When US Forces had entered the town, the Insurgents had begun forcing residents out of their homes towards the US Forces.
 A Syrian Fighter threw a hand grenade over the walls into the complex and it landed amongst the 3rd PLT Leadership Huddle that momentarily met up to discuss the next objective in town.
-Upon detonation, more Syrian Fighters began shooting from alleys and windows into the complex.
+Upon detonation, multiple members of 3rd PLT were injured as more Syrian Fighters began shooting from alleys and windows into the complex.